 - Tears or stretching of ligaments

-Plantar Fasciitis is a prominent and very aggravating type of foot pain that the Doctor Alex Landfield in Lexington, KY can help you with.
+Plantar Fasciitis is a prominent and very aggravating type of foot pain that our office in Lexington, KY can help you with.
 Because this is a rupture of a ligament that is essential to walking, the sufferer can be literally hobbled – almost unable to walk.

 Plantar fasciitis occurs when the flat ligament (the plantar fascia) that runs along the bottom of the foot tears and becomes inflamed.
 Because this ligament extends from your toes, along the bottom of your foot and attaches to your heel, any movement of the foot can be excruciating.
 Even the touch of a bed sheet at night can cause pain.
 This is also why its primary cause is over use from repetitive motion of this ligament.

 Plantar fasciitis pain ranges from an ache to a very sharp pain.
 Pain worsens after periods of walking, and oddly is also worse when you first get up in the morning.

 Repetitive stress is the primary cause of plantar fasciitis.
 Common causes of this painful condition are:

 - Inward twisting of the foot when you stand or walk